 Shaded areas by the garden fence, near a tree or at side of house, often get neglected because of the 'difficulty' of growing plants there.

-This need not be the case for there are many climbing plants that will grow in shade positions.
+This need not be the case for there are many climbing plants that will grow in shaded areas and positions.

-Some of these climbing plants are evergreen, which makes them even more desirable - especially if they are flowering evergreens!
+Some of these climbing plants for shade are evergreen, which makes them even more desirable - especially if they are flowering evergreens!

 Growing plants in shade areas can be successfully undertaken if thought and attention is given to the immediate soil environment.
 Shade areas can sometimes be permanently damp - or as is often the case - quite dry for most of the year.

 If no plants have been grown on a barren shade area, then the soil is often left uncultivated - making any physical problem even worse.
 In both extreme cases - dry and damp shade - the addition of organic bulky compost, such as peat, leafmould, garden compost, or even multi-purpose potting compost will do much to improve the physical properties of the soil.

 It is worth doing, so that your shaded area can then be home to some interesting climbing plants.
 Addition of a long term fertiliser such as bonemeal - or one of the slow release Osmocote type fertilisers will also be beneficial.

 Some climbers will positively thrive in shade conditions, whilst others may take a little care to get established.
 Many climbers are shade lovers in their natural environment.
 Honeysuckles being one of the woodland climbers, so naturally at home in shade.